BOUNDARY ISSUES, PROXEMICS, PHYSICAL CONTACT

 Although we all have boundary issues to some degree, most of the time we’re able to maneuver ourselves into our comfort zone.
 When we can’t, we might get a feel for the anxiety some students feel when anyone unfamiliar gets close to them.

 Suppressing our natural tendency to express feelings with touch is challenging for most of us.
 We may never feel right about not touching during communication, despite years of practice.
 Too bad.
+Get control of it or get another job.

 Humans have lost an unhealthy amount of social interaction during our evolution away from troupes where copious grooming was enjoyed.
 Our transition from tribal families to modern industrial societies alienates us further.
 It’s no wonder emotional distress afflicts so many of us.